codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/mutable-objects-objects-as-parameters.md

     System.out.println("(" + p.x + ", " + p.y + ")");
 }
 ```
+Try it out in the pane to the left.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/PointObjs.java java -cp code/ PointObjs )

 This method takes a point as an argument and displays its attributes in parentheses.
 If you invoke `printPoint(blank)`, it displays `(3, 4)`.